fellesverkstedet/fabricatable-machines/humphrito-medium-format-cnc/README.md

 *Check*
 * Issues - enhancements
 * Can the Y range be increased so that we have acces to the work area above the gantry in resting position

+## Safety and human interaction

+The machine has many moving parts.
+It should be mounted inside an enclosure so that no-one can reach in and get fingers trapped or touch a powered spindle.
+All power should be cut when the enclosure is open.
+Cutting the power means that the gantry wants to slide down to the bottom, making tool change awkvard.
+Therefore a spring could be used to keep the gantry somewhere where the spindle end is easy to reach.
+(A counter weight increases the mass that has to be accelerated.)

+**User safety rules:**
+* Mount the machine securely so that it can not fall over under operation.
+* Needs to be safe when power is removed
+* Connect emergency stop button so that it cuts all power in an easy to reach place

 ## Images